Skip to content

 Myth #1

-Women who drink or take drugs deserve it if they get raped.
+Women who drink or take drugs deserve it if they get raped

-Fact: No one is ever to blame for being raped or sexually assaulted – it doesn't matter what the circumstances were.
+The facts: no one is ever to blame for being raped or sexually assaulted – it doesn't matter what the circumstances were.
 Raping or sexually assaulting someone is always a crime and 100% of the blame, shame and responsibility for that crime lies with the perpetrator or perpetrators.

 Two young women sit at a bar talking.
 One is sipping from a cocktail.